 Thank you for applying for the opening in our company and sending your design samples.
 I have reviewed your style and thought about the issues you raised during our last discussion, especially your reluctance to create new design samples for our evaluation.
 Since then, I have received new design samples from more than ten candidates, lending credence to their works.

 Eventually, I have concluded that your samples are not enough to help me reach a conclusion about you.
 So, we now have a new Chief Designer for our company.
-However, I would be happy to work with you on contract basis if you agree to this.
+However, I would be happy to work with you on a contract basis if you agree to this.

 Thanks again, Frank, for your interest in our company.